-5So David said to Jonathan, “Behold, tomorrow is the new moon, and I should not fail to dine with the king; but let me go, that I may hide myself in the field to the third day at evening.
+5So David said to Jonathan, “Behold, tomorrow is the new moon, and I am to sit, yes, sit with the king to eat, but let me go so that I can hide myself in the field until the third day at evening.

-16So Jonathan cut a covenant with the house of David, saying, “Yahweh will require it at the hand of David’s enemies.”
+16So Jonathan cut a covenant with the house of David, saying, “Let Yahweh seek it from the hand of David’s enemies.”

-17And Jonathan made David swear an oath again because of the love that he had to him; for he loved him as he loved his own soul.
+17And Jonathan made David swear an oath again because of the love that he had for him, for he loved him as he loved his own soul.

 24So David hid himself in the field.

-33Then Saul hurled his spear at him to strike him.
-By this Jonathan knew that his father was determined to put David to death.
+33Then Saul hurled his spear at him to strike him down, and so Jonathan knew that his father was determined to put David to death.

 39But the boy did not know anything.
 Only Jonathan and David knew the matter.

 40Then Jonathan gave his weapons to his boy and said to him, “Go, carry them to the city.”

-42Then Jonathan said to David, “Go in peace, because we have both sworn in the name of Yahweh, saying, ‘Yahweh will be between me and you, and between my seed and your seed forever.’”
-He arose and departed, and Jonathan went into the city.
+42Then Jonathan said to David, “Go in peace, because we have sworn, the two of us, in the name of Yahweh, saying, ‘Yahweh will be between me and you, and between my seed and your seed forever.’”
+So he arose and departed, and Jonathan went into the city.